prabhakar97/prabhakar97.github.io/_posts/2024-08-13-binary-search-like-a-staff-engineer.markdown

 Every FAANG SWE is familiar with binary search.
 When it is time to code, most solutions, even by senior candidates appear to be rote memorized and reproduced to find an integer (or not) in an array.
 These implementations are one offs and can't be reused for other problems.
 This article attempts to build a generic implementation and then use this to solve multiple problems.
-What is better than Leetcode problems to test the correctness and efficience of this implementation?!
+What is better than Leetcode problems to test the correctness and efficiency of this implementation?!
 That's what a FAANG Staff SWE would do!
 Right?

 ### Key Idea

-I am not going to talk about binary search in great detail since if you have reached until this point, you are most likely aware of its inner workings.
+I am not going to talk about binary search in great detail since by reaching until this point, you have proven you know its inner workings.
 If not, please consult any of the umpteen number of references on this topic available on the interwebs.

 Instead I am going to talk about how an abstract binary search implementation can be written that can be applied on multiple problems.